newscoop/theme-Broadcaster/README.md

 How to install
 ==============

-First, install Newscoop as shown in the [Newscoop user manual](http://sourcefabric.booktype.pro/newscoop-44-for-journalists-and-editors/system-requirements/).
-You do not need to install a sample site, as the dummy content is not required for production use.
+First, ensure that the Public Airtime API is enabled in Airtime System Preferences.
+Then install Newscoop as shown in the [Newscoop user manual](http://sourcefabric.booktype.pro/newscoop-44-for-journalists-and-editors/system-requirements/).

 The Newscoop administration interface includes a theme management and template editing tool, which you can find by clicking Configure on the main navigation menu, then Themes.
 A new theme can be added to Newscoop by clicking the **Import theme** button on the **Theme management** page.
 This action opens a dialog box which enables you to select a theme file from your computer.
 Click the **Browse button** to locate the theme's zip file, then click the **Import** button.
 Newscoop should report that the import was successful.
 The new theme should now be displayed in the table on the Theme management page.